Whispers from K2-18b: Could Life Be Alive Beneath a Distant Red Star?

 A Small Planet with Big Potential

-K2-18b is what scientists call a sub-Neptune, a planet larger than Earth, smaller than Neptune, and unlike anything in our solar system.
-It orbits a red dwarf star, which glows faintly and ominously in a corner of space we only started watching closely in recent years.
+K2-18b is what scientists call a sub-Neptune, a planet larger than Earth, smaller than Neptune, and unlike anything else in our solar system.
+It orbits a red dwarf star, which glows faintly and very ominously in a corner of space we only started watching closely in recent years.

 The planet sits squarely in its star’s habitable zone, that Goldilocks region where temperatures could allow liquid water to exist.
+Not too hot, not too cold, juuuust right.

-Then, the James Webb Space Telescope looked closer.
-And it saw something curious:
+Then, the James Webb Space Telescope looked a little closer.
+And it saw something curious, a mix of carbon dioxide, methane, and dimethyl sulfide in the atmosphere.

 What Is Dimethyl Sulfide?